adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/faq/structure.md

 ```

 - `package.json` is copied from the root of your project;
-- `.compilerc` is copied from your ember-electron dir;
 - `ember` contains the built Ember app; and
 - `ember-electron` contains
     - `resources`, assembled as described; and